 If your book has been published through a traditional publisher and we feel we have the appropriate audience for it we will order it through them or one of our regular distributors on standard industry terms.
 If your book is self-published or not available through our regular distributors, or is only available on a non-returnable basis or without the standard terms, we may decide to purchase from you directly.
 If we decide your book is a good fit for our store we generally start with 1-2 copies, depending on genre, and reorder as they sell.

 Books must be professionally bound with the title printed on the spine (people won’t notice your book if they can’t see the title when it’s on the shelf), and we go with the standard 60/40 split as far as payment goes–you, the author, will get 60% of the retail price if you provide your book directly to us.
+We do carry some zines from Lincoln County, OR authors, if this is the case please note that in your email.
 Pricing must be consistent within the genre.
 At this time we don’t do consignment.
 If you choose to leave or mail a copy of your book without consulting the buyer first it will be considered a free review copy.

-Book info should be sent by email, please include your locale in the subject line.
+Book info to send: info should be sent by email, please include your locale in the subject line.
 We are unable to accommodate walk-in visits without an appointment or telephone inquiries as when our doors are open we’re focused on helping customers, pricing and shelving books, and other day to day activities which keep the doors open.
-When emailing us information about your book please include your name and where you live, your email address, the book title, publication date, the ISBN, a link to a website with info about your book (not Amazon or Barnes & Noble, please), what your local target audience will be here in Lincoln City, and how you plan to promote your book here.
-Send the info to firstname.lastname@example.org or use the form below.
+When emailing us information about your book please include 1: your name and if you’re local, 2: the book title, 3: publication date, 4: the ISBN, 5: a link to a website with info about your book (not Amazon or their affiliates, please), 6: what your local target audience will be here in Lincoln City, and 7: how you plan to promote your book here at Bob’s Beach Books and in Lincoln City.
+Send the info to firstname.lastname@example.org.
 Please note that since we receive so many requests we can’t personally reply to all inquiries, but we will take a look at the info you send to see if it’s a good fit for our store.

 Do you have any tips for making my book successful in a bookstore?